marmelab/react-admin/docs/Tutorial.md

 But then, how come the newly created post appears in the list just after creation in the screencast above?

-That's because react-admin uses *optimistic rendering*.
+That's because react-admin uses *optimistic updates*.
 When a user edits a record and hits the "Save" button, the UI shows a confirmation and displays the updated data *before sending the update query to server*.
 The main benefit is that UI changes are immediate - no need to wait for the server response.
 It's a great comfort for users.

 But there is an additional benefit: it also allows the "Undo" feature.
 Undo is already functional in the admin at that point.
 Try editing a record, then hit the "Undo" link in the black confirmation box before it slides out.
 You'll see that the app does not send the `UPDATE` query to the API, and displays the non-modified data.